 Let’s take a look at the middle of the screen and discuss each element:

-STATUS – The status of an email is either ‘Draft’ or ‘Published’.
+STATUS – An email's status is either ‘Draft’ or ‘Published.’
 Draft emails will not be sent to subscribers.
 This enables you to work on new emails in a sequence without affecting the user experience until the email is ready for primetime.
 Click on the drop-down menu and select ‘Published’ to mark this email as “sendable” to all subscribers of your sequence.

 DELAY SENDING BY – Setting the email’s delay (offset) will change when each email is sent relative to the email before it, and the offset for each email can be configured by clicking on the pencil icon next to this value.

-Note: The screenshot above references “after subscription” only because this is the first email in the sequence.
-After creating another email, it will reference “after last email”.
+Note The screenshot above references “after subscription” only because this is the first email in the sequence.
+After creating another email, it will reference “after the last email.”

 FILTER (icon) – This feature enables in-depth filtering of exactly who should get each email within the sequence (and filters can be different for each email).
 For example, you might want to only send certain emails to subscribers who possess a particular tag.
-For the record, I did not use the filtering feature at all in the making of my email course.
+For the record, I did not use the filtering feature at all to make my email course.

 DELETE (icon) – This will remove the email from your sequence (after confirmation).

 PREVIEW – The ‘Browser’ and ‘Email preview options let you preview the email.
 Always preview your emails!
 I always preview each email by using the “Email” option before sending or scheduling.
-Simply click the ‘Email’ button, type in your email address (if it’s not already there) and check your email.
+Click the ‘Email’ button, type in your email address (if it’s not already there), and check your email.